-Compare the predicted ground level concentrations to the air quality objectives, and best practice national and international source emission standards.
+Compare the predicted ground level concentrations to the air quality objectives of the Environmental Protection (Air) Policy 2008 and appropriate national and state ambient air quality standards.

 Describe any situations where people, ecosystems or an agricultural use would experience concentrations above an objective.
-Assess the human health risk associated with emissions from the project for all contaminants whether or not they are covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP(Air).
+Assess the human health risk associated with emissions from the project for all contaminants whether or not they are covered by the National Environmental Protection (Ambient Air Quality) Measure or the EPP (Air).
 Assess potential impacts of emissions on ecosystems or agricultural uses of the environment.